astrofra/game-windless-bay/README.md

 ![](doc/img/hero_image.png)

 ## What is this?
 Windless Bay, Mount Erebus.
-A research station deep into Antarctica, this is where you journey begins...
+A research station deep into Antarctica, this is where your journey begins...

 ## Technical stuff
 * A game for the Amiga Classic range of computers